iyoolaoyabiyi/drum-machine/README.md

 - `public/` - Contains the HTML file and static assets.
 - `src/` - Contains the React components and styles.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - [freeCodeCamp](https://www.freecodecamp.org/) for providing the project idea and resources.

-Feel free to contribute to the project by opening issues or submitting pull requests.

-Happy drumming!